Block a Website

 - To block an unsupported browser, add that browser under “Apps”.

-After enabling a block, confirm that the app is working as expected:
+After enabling a block, confirm that website blocking works as expected:

 - Visit a website you blocked.

-- Confirm the website is blocked.
+- Confirm that the website is blocked.
 You should see the Parental Control logo.

-If you can still access a blocked site, check the steps in the Troubleshooting section at the end of this guide.
+If you can still access a blocked website, check troubleshooting.

-Parental Control offers a free plan that lets you block for up to 6 hours at a time (with unlimited sessions).
-If you need longer blocks and more advanced options, Parental Control Pro may be a better fit.
+Parental Control offers a free plan that lets you block for up to 6 hours at a time with unlimited sessions.
+If you need longer blocks and more advanced website blocking options, Parental Control Pro may be a better fit.

 Troubleshooting